 pages={317-323}}

-If you wish to cite the latest version of the ICText dataset and AGCL:
+If you wish to cite the latest version of the Text in the Dark dataset and our proposed ELITE framework: